marchersimon/tldr-cpp/README.md

   -s, --stat      Show the translation status of a command.
 Results can be narrowed down by --language and --platform
-      --raw       Display the raw Markdown page without formatting -r, --render    Specify the path to a custom Markdown page to render -h, --help:     Display this help
+      --raw       Display the raw Markdown page without formatting -r, --render    Specify the path to a custom Markdown page to render -a, --all       When used with --update, this updates all languages, instead of just the installed ones -h, --help:     Display this help
 ```